 Developed by Hotek, the QR Code lock uses QR Code as the key.
 Guests can enter their room by scanning a unique QR Code generated on their smartphone.

-3. Share List of Amenities
+3. Share a list of amenities

 Best Western, Paris shares a QR Code with their guests at check-in.
-Scanning the QR Code gives the guest access to a PDF listing services provided by the hotel.
+Scanning the QR Code gives the guest access to PDF listing services provided by the hotel.
 This saves guests the trouble of calling the reception for information.

-4. Share offers via Print Media
+4. Share offers via print media

 In 2011, the Park Lane Hotel, New York shared an ad in The New York Post featuring a QR Code.
-Scanning the QR Code lead the readers to the hotel web page.
+Scanning the QR Code leads the readers to the hotel web page.
 Besides information about the hotel, readers also got a 25% off on any room booking in the hotel.